with Swami Muktananda

 between these two

-His laughter and happiness was infectious and he gave instructions as the meeting went on, for the other monks that were with him, to also view Adi Da’s Murti.
+The Karmapa's laughter and happiness was infectious and he gave instructions, as the meeting went on, for the other monks that were with him to also view Adi Da’s Murti.
 They were in a room just adjoining the room we were in, but around the corner.
-When the Murti of Adi Da was brought into the room where they were sitting so that they could view it, we could hear their “oohs and awes” and happiness, and they also were laughing.
-They too could feel that something really special was happening with this meeting with this Master, and Karmapa was including the lamas who traveled with him into this remarkable event and its energy.
+When the Murti of Adi Da was brought into the room where they were sitting, we could hear their “oohs and awes” and laughter.
+It was clear that they too could feel that something very special was happening with this meeting with this Master, and the Karmapa was including the lamas who traveled with him in this remarkable event and its energy.

-There was a great deal of very high Dharma described in my presentation.
+In my presentation to the Karmapa there was a great deal of very high Dharma described.
 I went through Adi Da’s Own Sadhana and Life.
 And also the Sacred History of His Work.
 I described His Realization in terms that were very akin to highest Buddhism.
 I talked about the transcendence of attention itself.

 His Holiness Received all of this very warmly and with what appeared to be full comprehension.
 He made periodic comments as the presentation was being made.
 When He received the white hat, he really lit up, especially when he noticed the large diamond.
 He immediately also put it on his head for a moment, smiling and beaming with reception of Bhagavan Adi Da’s energy that came with the hat.